 security.

 Card payments are processed by Stripe — PCI DSS compliant, no card data touches our servers.
-Crypto payments are processed wallet-to-wallet with no intermediary holding funds.
-All transactions are final once a placement is confirmed and the content review is passed.
+Cryptocurrency payments are direct address-to-address transfers.
+All transactions are final once a placement is confirmed and passes content review.

 05